davidgilbertson/react-recollect/README.md

 Each time the component renders, Recollect re-records what data was used, so conditional rendering works just fine.

+This works fine with functional stateless components or class-based components.

-Recollect is pretty aggressive and by default will not let React update child components while it updates some parent component.
+By default Recollect will not let React update child components while it updates some parent component.
 This is because Recollect believes it knows which components need to be updated, so React would only be wasting its time if it went diffing a bunch of children.
-Maybe there's some cases where this causes a problem, so as an escape hatch you can do `collect(MyComponent, { freeze: false})`.
+Maybe there's some cases where this causes a problem, so as an escape hatch you can do `collect(MyComponent, { freeze: false})`, then let me know about the problem.

 ## The `afterChange` function